a-bali/janitor/README.md

 ## Running with Docker

-Docker Hub automatically builds an image from the latest version of Janitor that can be pulled as [`abali/janitor`](https://hub.docker.com/repository/docker/abali/janitor).
+The latest version of Janitor is available on Docker Hub [`abali/janitor`](https://hub.docker.com/repository/docker/abali/janitor).
 To use this, map your configuration file to `/janitor/config.yml`:

     $ docker run -v $(pwd)/config.yml:/janitor/config.yml -p 8080:8080 abali/janitor